ucbds-infra/otter-grader/docs/otter_assign.md

   df: pandas.core.frame.DataFrame
 ```

-As an example, the following assignment metadata includes an export cell but no filtering, not init cell, and calls Otter Generate with the flags `--points 3 --seed 0`.
+As an example, the following assignment metadata includes an export cell but no filtering, no init cell, and calls Otter Generate with the flags `--points 3 --seed 0`.

 ````
 ```